Ode to Billie Joe: Gentry's comments on the lyrics

 In this photograph from the November 10, 1967, issue of Life magazine, Gentry crosses the Tallahatchie Bridge in Money, Mississippi.

 In August 1967, Gentry told the Los Angeles Times she wanted to show "people's lack of ability" to empathize with others' "tragedy."
 She pointed out the mother, who noticed but did not understand her daughter's lack of appetite, while later the daughter is unaware of the similarity of her mother's behavior after the father dies.
 Gentry explained that both characters had "isolated themselves in their own personal tragedies" and remained unconcerned for the others.
 The songwriter compared the end product to a play.
 On the object thrown off the Tallahatchie Bridge, she commented that the audience had found more meanings than she had intended.
-Gentry mentioned that theories of the time included a baby, a wedding ring, and flowers.
+Gentry mentioned that the most common theories of the time were an aborted baby, a wedding ring, a draft notice, and flowers.
 While she indicated that what happened at the bridge was the motivation behind Billie Joe's suicide, she also left it open to the listener's interpretation.
 Gentry said she had no answer, and her sole motivation was to show "people's apathy".

 In an interview with the Associated Press in November 1967, Gentry called the song "a study in unconscious cruelty."
 She also said that audiences were still asking her what was thrown off the bridge rather than noticing "the thoughtlessness of people expressed in the song," adding that what had been thrown was unimportant.
 She said people suggested to her it was a draft card, or a bottle of LSD pills.
 The songwriter clarified that she knew what it was, but said she considered it irrelevant to the story and deliberately left that interpretation open.
 Gentry remarked that the song's message revolved around the "nonchalant way" the family discussed the suicide.
 She also said that what was thrown off of the bridge was included because it established a relationship between Billie Joe and the daughter, providing "a possible motivation for his suicide the next day".
 The interview ended with Gentry's suggestion that it could have been a wedding ring.
 Gentry told The New York Times in 1969: "I had my own idea what it was while I was writing it, but it's not that important.
 Actually it was something symbolic.
 But I've never told anyone what it was, not even my own dear mother."